Oona Korhonen

 PhD in Bioproduct Technology

-Oona holds a PhD in bioproduct technology from Aalto University.
-She completed her doctoral thesis on short-fiber reinforced all-cellulose composites in 2020.
+Oona Korhonen works at Measurlabs as the Head of Business.
+She holds a PhD in Bioproduct Technology from Aalto University, where she completed her doctoral thesis on short-fiber reinforced all-cellulose composites in 2020.

 Publications